unparalleled-js/docs-1/docs/workbot/modals.md

 Opening a modal opens the root view.
 Pushing a modal view pushes a new view on top of any existing views.

 Each view has an associated ID.
-You'll need this view ID if you want to update an existing view.s
+You'll need this view ID if you want to update an existing view.

 # Working with modals
 Modals can be opened using: